green-fox-academy/mgeri93/ferrilata-foundation-normal-exam-master/README.md

 ### What is a unit test?
 What are different test cases?
-A unit test is a piece of code which executes a specific functionality in the code to be tested and asserts a certain behavior or state.
+A unit test is a piece of code which executes a specific functionality in the code to be tested and asserts a certain behavior or state. the best two cases for example: enter the expected result and check if matches with the actual restult testing negative scenarios to make sure the method wouldn't give false results

 ### What is the difference between runtime and compile time error?
 Write 1-1 example.
 A run time error will only occur when the code is actually running, this will crash your program.